-Xbox Scorpio: Everything you need to know about Microsoft's "4K Xbox" – known as Project Scorpio – including all the news, specs, rumours, performance, price and release date.
+Xbox Scorpio: Everything we know about Microsoft's "4K Xbox" – known as Project Scorpio – including all the news, specs, rumours, performance, price and release date and announcements.

-Microsoft has ripped up the rule book for traditional console cycles with Project Scorpio.
-First teased at E3 2016, the console features more powerful hardware and "seamless" software.
-Scorpio marks a new beginning for Microsoft's role in the gaming space.
+Microsoft has decided to transform traditional console cycles with Project Scorpio.
+First teased at last year's E3, the console features more powerful hardware and "seamless" software.
+Scorpio is going to make 2017 a very interesting year for Xbox.

 The Xbox One S, on the other hand is a smaller, more incremental upgrade, bringing HDR gaming and 4K entertainment thanks to its 4K Blu-ray player.
 In a nutshell, it's a smaller, prettier and more efficient Xbox One.